vicrucann/cherish/README.md

     * Potential developer guidelines (where documentation is incomplete, desired features, known deficiencies, etc.)
     * FAQ section or file
     * Demos, screen shots, videos, example outputs

+Implementation steps:
+* (done) Make QT5.5 and OSG-3.4.0 to work together
+    * (done) On demand rendering
+    * (done) Read / display a 3D demo scene
+    * (done) Mouse navigation: cathing Qt events and passing them to OSG for processing
+    * (done) Stylus navigation
+    * (done) Stylus buttons programmation: cathing tablet events in QT and passing them to OSG
+* Basic entities - display
+    * Canvas
+    * Strokes - entered by Stylus
+    * 2D geometric forms: polylines, rectangles, circles
+    * Photos = textured canvases?
+* Basic entities - navigation
+* Building and manipulation of a scene graph
+    * Add / delete a canvas
+    * Switch to another canvas
+    * Add / delete a stroke to a current canvas
+    * Add / delete a geometric shape to a current canvas
+    * Select a canvas and all it contains
+    * Select two or more canvases and their contents
+    * Select number of entities within one canvas
+* Advanced entity manipulation
+    * Create a new canvas as a copy of current
+    * Push strokes from one canvas to another
+    * Move a photo from one canvas to another
+* Save and load of a scene graph to disk
+* Viewport entities
+    * Window views
+    * Bookmarks
+* GUI integration
+* Unit tests
+* Configuration management
+* Memory leaks detection, performance measurements, optimization (threading), other improvements
+* Bug fixing, user feedback, tuning, refactoring
+* Prepare release
+* Installers and tarballs
+* User documentation

 ![Alt text](https://github.com/vicrucann/dura-europos-insitu/blob/master/doc/gui-orig.png "Prototype GUI screenshot")
 The initial prototype screen shot.